Patient education: Hodgkin lymphoma in adults (Beyond the Basics)

 Fortunately, Hodgkin lymphoma is one of the most treatable forms of cancer.
 About 75 percent of people diagnosed with Hodgkin lymphoma can be cured with treatment.
 Over 90 percent of people live at least 10 years after treatment.

 More detailed information about Hodgkin lymphoma is available by subscription.
-(See "Staging and prognosis of Hodgkin lymphoma" and "Treatment of favorable prognosis early (stage I-II) classical Hodgkin lymphoma" and "Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma" and "Initial treatment of advanced (stage III-IV) classical Hodgkin lymphoma".)
+(See "Staging and prognosis of Hodgkin lymphoma" and "Treatment of favorable prognosis early (stage I-II) classical Hodgkin lymphoma" and "Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma in adults" and "Initial treatment of advanced (stage III-IV) classical Hodgkin lymphoma".)

 HODGKIN LYMPHOMA SYMPTOMS